Kridosz/Kridosz/AboutMe.md

 23% and reducing analysis time by 31%.
 • Designed and implemented a centralized SQL database for complaint tracking, leading to a significant 28% reduction in housing complaints.
-• Streamlined operational efficiency, speeding up procedural turnaround times by 52%, and championed data driven decision-making, sparking a 55% increase in informed management strategies.
+• Streamlined operational efficiency, speeding up procedural turnaround times by 52%, and championed data-driven decision-making, sparking a 55% increase in informed management strategies.

 Bylde Ltd. Mumbai, India